Where did Methadone Come From?

 Municipal Health Service Amsterdam

 Based on literature and analysis of mortality figures, Dr. Russell Newcombe concluded that methadone programs as a form of harm-reduction possibly cause more victims than they prevent.
 We have doubts whether the conclusion about methadone is fully justified.
-Looking at the mentioned literature gives a one-sided view at the problem.
+Looking at the mentioned literature gives a one-sided view of the problem.
 Moreover, the conclusions drawn are beyond those justified by the results of the analyses.
 Several points of debate come to mind:

 In cases where more than one drug is used, the drug responsible for death due to overdose is difficult to establish.
 Moreover, the same drug prescribed by physicians can also be bought on the street.
 In seventy percent of the deaths due to overdose studied in Glasgow and Edinburgh, a combination of different drugs was found (3).